7Kishore-17/blinkit-retail-analysis/README.md

 ## 🧾 Project Overview

 This project showcases an Excel-based interactive dashboard designed to analyze real-time sales and outlet performance data for Blinkit, a hyperlocal delivery platform.
-It focuses on transforming raw retail data into actionable insights that support strategic decision-making in areas such as outlet expansion, product assortment, and customer behavior.
+It focuses on transforming raw retail data into actionable insights that support strategic decision-making in areas such as outlet expansion, product assortment.

+Designed to showcase data storytelling, business acumen, and analytical depth.

 ---